Vijayaadhithan/querix-semantic-search/docs/production_setup.md

 Add the company database hostname, port, database, source table, and result table required by its tenant profile.
 Do not place passwords in `.env`.

 Keep `database.index_namespace` stable when transferring an existing index between physical databases.
-Gainr uses the authoritative company database name as its stable namespace.
+Use the authoritative tenant database identity as the stable namespace.
 A transferred local index must be re-keyed with the namespace-migration command; this preserves embeddings and avoids a full recalculation.
 Do not change the namespace without another explicit migration.